They say…

 Robinson’s is now one of Britain’s biggest regionals, with an extensive tied estate and a big 1920s red brewery complex that contract brews and bottles alongside producing its own brands.

 However it’s still family owned and traditionally minded enough to find room for beers like Old Tom in its portfolio.
-This with tendencies allegedly gained its name when a brewer annotated a notebook entry with a sketch of the brewery cat back in 1899.
+This barley wine with tendencies allegedly gained its name when a brewer annotated a notebook entry with a sketch of the brewery cat back in 1899.

 Despite potentially malodorous connotations, both the name and the beer have stuck around.
 It’s now being marketed afresh, with stylish new embossed bottles popping up in supermarkets a long way from Stockport.